eswann/bootsy/README.md

 ```javascript
   const [result1, result2, result3] = await overAsync(testAsyncFunc1, testAsyncFunc2, testAsyncFunc3)('Bootsy', 'Catfish')
 ```

+#### If there is a support function that you believe should come out-of-the-box, shoot us a line and let us know!

 ### More Examples are available in the tests!